magical/rootbeer/README.md

 That is, it found 3 ways to place the blocks (and player) such that the optimal solution requires 39 pushes.
 One of these ways is shown, along with its solution.

-Whether or not there are multiple Sometimes (pretty often) there are multiple maximal paths: different ways to place the starting blocks that, nevertheless, happen to have solutions of the same length.
+Sometimes there are multiple maximal paths — different ways to place the starting blocks that, nevertheless, happen to have solutions of the same length.
 RBG only shows one of these (arbitrarily, the first one it happens to find).
 It would be possible to show the other paths too, but there is currently no user-configurable way to do so.